- Train - Cadillac, Cadillac

 In 2012 the band released its sixth studio album, California 37, which debuted at number four on the Billboard chart.
 Despite these successes, the band felt that mainstream "cool" continued to elude them.
 Monahan spoke of wanting to record an album which was more commercial, but would also connect emotionally with the public.

 With these ambitious goals, they knuckled down to writing and recording a new album, though without drummer and founder member Scott Underwood, who left the band amicably before production began to be replaced by Drew Shoals.
-Train's seventh studio album, Bulletproof Picasso, was finished in 2014 and scheduled to be released in September of that year.
+Train's seventh studio album, Bulletproof Picasso, was finished in 2014 and released in September of that year.